Dreamcatcher Becoming a Dream Come True

 Enter in: Dreamcatcher, which is literally a dream come true for me.
 They have the melodic catchiness and complex choreography of K-Pop beautifully woven in with the fast paced and distorted guitars of metal.
 Group “concepts” are a huge deal in concisely categorizing K-Pop groups in terms of their fashion style, overall group personality, and music style, and maybe I’ll write more about that later, but for now let me just gush over how unique Dreamcatcher is when it comes to this element of K-Pop.

-The concept is that these seven girls girls are Nightmares that haunt people in their sleep and that there’s a whole mystery behind their murders before they became ghosts.
+The concept is that these seven girls are Nightmares that haunt people in their sleep.
+There’s a whole mystery behind how they became nightmares that fans love to theorize about.
 We will now explore that mystery in the music videos made for their title tracks, as well as geek out over the musicality of each song!

 Up until now, distorted guitars in K-Pop have been mainly used for solos in otherwise softer tracks.
 They’ve been scarcely used for some rhythm riffs in other songs, but even then the overdrive and bass has not yet been cranked up to the level it’s at in this debut track by Dreamcatcher.